 Disclaimer: As an Amazon Associate I earn from qualifying purchases on Amazon and other affiliate programs.
 This means on some purchases, I make a commission.
 It doesn’t mean you spend more, it simply allows me to keep this blog going!

-The Hourglass Ambient Lighting Palette featuring three shades of Ambient Lighting Powder in one palette.
-All three shades have a natural-like reflect making it the perfect highlighting palette for pale skin.
-Areas that are naturally hit by light gets caught and the warmer tones shades help subdue any unwanted shine, never making one look overly shiny or theatrically made up.
+The Hourglass Ambient Lighting Palette features three shades of Ambient Lighting Powder in one palette.
+All three shades have a natural-like reflection making it the perfect highlighting palette for pale skin.

 It has fancy Photoluminescent Technology that filters out harsh light and refines the appearance of the complexion by using high-tech, soft-focus finishing powders.